I upgraded to Zotero 5.0 and now my data is missing! How do I get it back?

 Restoring Your Data

-Otherwise, to restore your data, first identify your current Zotero data directory from the Advanced → Files and Folders pane of the Zotero preferences.
+Otherwise, to restore your data manually, first identify your current Zotero data directory from the Advanced → Files and Folders pane of the Zotero preferences.
 (Again, this will generally be “Zotero” within your home directory, but it could also be 'zotero' within your Zotero profile directory.)

-Then find your Firefox profile directory and look for a 'zotero' subdirectory.
-If you find one, check the timestamp of the zotero.sqlite file — which should correspond to the last time you had Zotero for Firefox installed — and confirm that there's a 'storage' directory with other directories below it, corresponding to the range of dates that you added items to Zotero.
+Then find your Zotero profile directory and/or Firefox profile directory and look for a 'zotero' subdirectory.
+If you find one, check the timestamp of the zotero.sqlite file and confirm that there's a 'storage' directory with other directories below it, corresponding to the range of dates that you added items to Zotero.
 (These are your attachment files.)

 To restore the data directory you located, follow these steps: